Michigan High School Seniors Lose Scholarship Money

 PLUTA: She says the Promise zones encouraged at-risk teens to finish high school.
 Other states that have turned to publicly funded scholarships are also running into budget woes.
 Vincent Badolato is a higher education expert with the National Conference of State Legislatures.
 He says while states want to make higher education more affordable, it's easier to cut spending on colleges than nearly anywhere else in a state's budget.
 He says many states are shifting the burden to schools and demanding better results if they want taxpayers' money.

-Mr. VINCENT BADOLATO (National Conference of State Legislatures): I think it's starting to have states think about - and more seriously think about performance funding, providing a certain amount of money for institutions if they meet certain benchmarks for (unintelligible) students.
+VINCENT BADOLATO: I think it's starting to have states think about - and more seriously think about performance funding, providing a certain amount of money for institutions if they meet certain benchmarks for (unintelligible) students.

 PLUTA: Michigan State University junior Brett Tesla(ph) says the Promise scholarship helped him and a lot of other students focus on trying to graduate in four years.
 Tesla is one of 96,000 students who lost the Michigan Promise scholarship this year.
 He says he'll take out another loan because he doesn't have time to take on a second job, and his parents can't help with any more tuition costs.